SO YOU THINK YOU CAN DANCE 2016 T&Cs

 • HELP message sent and HELP information received;

 • UNRECOGNIZABLE message received.

-• Consult your wireless service provider regarding their pricing plans.
+Please consult your wireless service provider regarding its pricing plans.

 The service is offered on an ‘as is' basis and

 • May not be available in all areas at all times;